Jovian-Dsouza/arx-predict-express/docs/API.md

 - **Filtering**: Multiple filters can be combined and work with sorting and pagination
 - **Question Search**: Question filtering is case-insensitive and uses partial matching
 - **Filter Persistence**: Applied filters are included in the response for transparency
+- **Caching**: Redis caching is implemented for improved performance (5-minute TTL)
+- **Cache Invalidation**: Cache can be manually invalidated for specific markets or all data
+- **Smart Caching**: Only database results are cached; blockchain results are not cached